What to expect from a walk-in tub consultation

 Does having a walk-in tub devalue your home?

-The future resale value of your home depends on a lot of factors.
-If you only have one bathroom, a walk-in tub may deter some buyers, especially families with young children who may want a traditional tub.
-However, if you have a second bathroom with a full-size standard tub, a walk-in tub in the other is likely not enough to dissuade a buyer who otherwise likes the house.
+However, if you only have one bathroom, a walk-in tub may deter some buyers, especially families with young children who may want a traditional tub.
+On the other hand, if you have a second bathroom with a full-size standard tub, a walk-in tub in the other is likely not enough to dissuade a buyer who otherwise likes the house.

-Lewis, the architect in Los Angeles, is always quick to remind her clients that you can only spend so much time considering resale value: “I always say you can’t design for the next owner — you have to do what works for you,” she said.
+Lewis always reminds her clients that you can only spend so much time considering resale value: “I always say you can’t design for the next owner — you have to do what works for you,” she said.

 Bottom line